myselfswastikmishra/TechTribe-final/README.md

 > 1. In a Discord server where you have permissions, go to **Server Settings**.
 > 2. Click on the **Integrations** tab.
 > 3. Click **Webhooks**, then **New Webhook**.
-> 4. Give your webhook a name (e.g., "Contact Form Notifier"), choose the channel you want messages to be posted in, and then click **Copy Webhook URL**.
+> 4. Give your webhook a name (e.g., "Website Notifications"), choose the channel you want messages to be posted in, and then click **Copy Webhook URL**.
 Paste this URL into your `.env` file.

 ### Step 2: Install Dependencies